blender/blender/doc/python_api/rst/info_tutorial_addon.rst

    # This allows you to run the script directly from blenders text editor
-   # to test the addon without having to install it.
+   # to test the add-on without having to install it.
    if __name__ == "__main__":
        register()